The 59th Annual Ginza Festival

 In addition to the live performances, an abundance of traditional Japanese cuisine will be offered, including the famous open pit, charcoal grilled chicken teriyaki dinner, udon (Japanese cold noodles), sushi, edamame and grilled corn on the cob.
 For dessert try the kintoki (Japanese snow cone topped with sweet azuki beans).
 Premium Japanese beer, Sapporo, will also be available for purchase.

 The chapel will be open for guests who are interested in observing the place of worship and learning the basics of Buddhism.
 During stage intermissions, Reverend Ron Miyamura, Midwest Buddhist Temple minister, will deliver short dharma talks.

 RETURNING THIS YEAR

-A benefit donation of $6 for adults, and $5 for students and senior citizens will be collected at the gate on all other dates.
+A benefit donation of $7 for adults, and $6 for students and senior citizens will be collected at the gate on all other dates.
+A special three day pass will be available for $15.
 Children under 12 will be admitted free when accompanied by an adult.

 The hours are: Friday, August 8, 5:30 pm-9:00pm; Saturday, August 9, 11:30 am-9:30 pm; Sunday, August 10, 11:30 am – 6:00 pm.